micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 1.md

 And Solomon had horses imported from Egypt and Keveh; the king's merchants bought them in Keveh at the _current_ price.

 ###### 17
-They also acquired and imported from Egypt a chariot for six hundred _shekels_ of silver, and a horse for one hundred and fifty; thus, [^d]through their agents, they exported them to all the kings of the Hittites and the kings of Syria.
+They also acquired and imported from Egypt a chariot for six hundred _shekels_ of silver, and a horse for one hundred and fifty; thus, through their agents, they exported them to all the kings of the Hittites and the kings of Syria.